-Sunday, September 17, 2017
+Sunday, December 17, 2017

 :: Sermon Audio (link) ::Click link to open and play in browser; right-click to save.
 Sermon audio is also accessible as a free podcast in iTunes.
 Search for "Good Shepherd Sermons" or "Robert Austell."

-:: Scripture and Music ::
+::: Scripture and Music ::

 :: Sermon Manuscript (pdf) ::